 The Cultural Leadership Fund launched in 2018 with the mission to connect the world’s greatest cultural leaders to the best new technology companies and engage, empower, and elevate Black builders and creators on their journey towards excellence in the technology industry.
 CLF Fund I was Silicon Valley’s first venture capital fund consisting of 100% African American Limited Partners.
 Since, the firm has closed CLF II, donated over $1.5M in CLF management fees and carry to non-profit partners, and facilitated hundreds of introductions between cultural leaders, including seasoned athletes, entertainers, musicians and corporate executives, and a16z portfolio companies.

-Lyons started his career in the music industry working for Grammy-Award-winning producer Jermaine Dupri as a sound engineer at his Atlanta studio.
-He then launched his first startup in the restaurant technology industry with mobile app, PictureMenu, a digital menu offering that also invited patrons to rate dishes.
+Lyons started his career in the music industry working for Grammy-Award-winning producer Jermaine Dupri as a sound engineer.
+He then launched his first startup, a mobile app and digital menu offering called PictureMenu.
 Lyons moved to Silicon Valley in 2012 to participate in NewME Accelerator, an accelerator for minority-led startups.

 He is a champion of access and advancement for underrepresented backgrounds.
-Lyons is on the advisory boards of The Black Economic Alliance and New Story Charity.
-He has been recognized by Fast Company as one of the 100 Most Creative In Business and Forbes Under 30 in Venture Capital.
+Lyons is on the advisory boards of The Black Economic Alliance and New Story Charity as well as a member of the Verizon Media Global Advisory board.
 Lyons is the founder of Italian wine brand Lyons Wine, Kauffman Fellow graduate (Class ‘19), and member of Kappa Alpha Psi Fraternity, Incorporated (KT Spring ‘07).
-Lyons received a Bachelor of Science degree in Entertainment Business from Sail University in 2010.
+Lyons received a Bachelor of Science degree in Entertainment Business from Full Sail University in 2010.